Semi-Projective Representations and Twisted Representation Groups: Preliminaries

-Note that the map $\PGmL(V) \to \Aut(K)$ is well-defined because all representatives of a given class in $\PGmL(V)$ have the same automorphism. \item After choosing a \emph{projective frame}, we can identify $\PGmL(V)$ with the semidirect product
+Note that the map $\PGmL(V) \to \Aut(K)$ is well-defined because the automorphism attached to an element in $\PGmL(V)$ is independent of the representative.
+After choosing a \emph{projective frame}, $\PGmL(V)$ can be identified with the semidirect product

-\item If $\dim(V)\geq 3$, then \emph{the fundamental theorem of projective geometry} characterizes the \emph{semi-projective transformations} as the bijective self maps of the projective space $\PP(V)$ mapping collinear points to collinear points (see \cite[Theorem 7]{S88}).